On-Campus Learning Scholarships

 Application Information Sessions - Registration now closed.
 A recording of the session will be posted on the webpage on 17 January.

 |27 - 30 March 2023||On-campus Interview shortlisting begins; both successful and unsuccessful applicants will be notified (Please note references will be requested for applicants invited for an interview)|

 |3 - 21 April 2023||On-campus Interviews take place|

 Support provided through admission and immigration processes

-Where do I apply for this on-campus scholarship?
+Where do I apply for a scholarship?